SundayGirl Ali Ludwig beating boys in arm wrestling

 A

 These days, Ali is an Olympic weightlifter, rising in the ranks of USA champions.
 “Once I realized that my body is meant to be strong, I surrounded myself with people who appreciated that.
 It makes me feel a lot more confident.”
-She trains constantly with a team of women she admires -- “They’re awesome and they’re badass.
+She trains constantly with a team of women she admires: “They’re awesome and they’re badass.
 They couldn’t care less what they look like.
 I’m so proud of them.
 It takes a long time for women to get to that point.”

-“You can’t control other people’s actions, you can only control your own reactions...
+“You can’t control other people’s actions; you can only control your own reactions...
 It’s so much harder to stay miserable than it is to [brush it off] and smile through it.”

-Ali looks for inner beauty when she meets people, and encourages women to find their strength.
+Ali looks for inner beauty when she meets people and encourages women to find their strength.

 “Anytime a little girl and her mom come up to me, I tell them, ‘Find what you love doing and do it.’
 Don’t listen to what other people have to say about it… Not everybody is meant to do the same thing [with their lives].
 If you want to be strong, be strong.
 If you want to make art, make art.”

 “Girls, if you’re strong, don’t fight it.
 Your body is telling you what to do, what you’re meant to do.
 It’s easier these days for women to be strong and not be looked down upon.
-Strength training and weightlifting is awesome, and if you’re meant to do it, just do it.”
+Strength training and weightlifting are awesome, and if you’re meant to do it, just do it.”

-To see more of our SundayGirl Ali and her journey please follow her @aliannludwig
+To see more of our SundayGirl Ali and her journey, please follow her @aliannludwig